 Obviously, a child cannot negotiate settlement of a personal injury claim, so a parent is permitted to negotiate on behalf of the child (or the parent can hire an attorney to do so).
 In some states, the parent must get the approval of a judge before the child's claim can be finally settled.
 This process is usually short and straightforward, and involves nothing more than filling out a simple form and filing it with the court for approval.

-Obviously, a child cannot negotiate a claim, so a parent is permitted to negotiate on behalf of a child, the insurer can provide you with the proper form and giving you instructions on where to file it.
-It is in the insurer's interest as well as yours to see that the settlement is properly approved so that a lawyer for the child doesn't go to court months or years later and claim more money for the child.
+When you settle with an insurance company on behalf of a child, the insurer can provide you with the proper form and give you instructions on where to file it.
+It is in the insurer's interest as well as yours to see that the settlement is properly approved so that a lawyer for the child doesn't go to court months or years later and claim that the child is entitled to more money.
 The form will also be available from the court clerk's office.

 The law applies different standards to different age groups when deciding whether a minor is liable for causing injuries to another person.
 Very young children (seven years old or under) are generally not held liable for accidental injuries they cause; they are too young to understand that they have been careless.
 This does not mean, however, that parents or legal guardians might not be liable for their negligence in failing to control a child.
-(See below.)
+(More on this below.)